-The team or player to win two games first out of a three game series is determined the champion of that match.
+The team or player to win two games out of a three game series first is determined the champion of that match.
 This format still allows for quick gameplay while still giving both players or teams the equal opportunity to win in each match.
-In tournaments the only thing that really matters is the winner of the match as they will advance to the next round.
-Depending on the tournament there can also be a best of five format, meaning whichever side wins three games first is the winner of the match.
+In tournaments, the only thing that really matters is the winner of the match as they will advance to the next round.
+Depending on the tournament, there can also be a best of five format, meaning whichever side wins three games first is the winner of the match.

-In badminton every time there is a serve there is a point scored, meaning you do not have to be the one who served in order to get a point.
+In badminton, every time there is a serve there is a point scored, meaning you do not have to be the one who served in order to get a point.
 This helps improve the speed of play, and allow teams to comeback more quickly.

-As soon as the shuttle is served gameplay begins and the act of hitting back and forth between players or teams is known as a rally.
+As soon as the shuttle is served, gameplay begins and the act of hitting back and forth between players or teams is known as a rally.
 The rally ends when one team or player commits a fault and the other team receives a point.
 That team then serves the next point.
-In match play whichever team wins the game, serves first in the next one.
+In match play, whichever team wins the game serves first in the next one.

-In between each game of a set each player or team is allowed two full minutes to rest.
+In between each game of a set, each player or team is allowed two full minutes to rest.
 Players have the chance to catch their breath and continue to hydrate an important element of all sporting events.
-Players also given a 60 second break after the 11th point in the match is scored as well.
+Players are also given a 60 second break after the 11th point in the match is scored as well.

-After the shuttle is hit into play, players cannot touch the net or the its supports with their racket or body.
+After the shuttle is hit into play, players cannot touch the net or its supports with their racket or body.
 This automatically results in a fault and a point for the other team.
 This rule was put into place to reduce interference with the net and can be called by the official at any point of play.

-In badminton players cannot hit the shuttle two times in a row.
-In singles and in doubles each side has only one hit to get it over the net.
+In badminton, players cannot hit the shuttle two times in a row.
+In singles and in doubles, each side has only one hit to get it over the net.
 Even if a player accidently touches the shuttle with their racket and their partner hits it over the net, that would still be a fault and a point for the other team.

-In doubles the same even and odd rule still applies however, the substitution and rotation of who serves and when gets more complicated.
+In doubles the same even and odd rule still applies.
+However, the substitution and rotation of who serves and when gets more complicated.
 Amongst a team of two players services does not change between them until the other teams stop the rally.
 It is only until the team wins the rally again and a point will the service change between the two players.
 If the serving side wins a rally, the serving side scores a point and the same server serves again from the alternate service court.
 If the receiving side wins a rally, the receiving side scores a point.
 The receiving side becomes the new serving side.